Neutral / cushion / high arch

 The fit is exactly like that of the original model, which is really snug and wraps the foot like a sock.
 In other words, runners who want a bit more room in the forefoot or for the toes to splay might consider going half or a full size up.
 The widths are the standard D for the men’s and B for the women’s.
 Sizing is amazingly true and should be convenient for runners who want to go up in size.
 The men’s options are from 6 to 13 while the women’s are from 4 to 11.

-Adidas’ use of the Continental Rubber compound in the Energy Boost 2.0 ATR gives it a really nice grip on practically all surfaces.
+Adidas’ use of the Continental Rubber compound in the Energy Boost 2.0 ATR and gives it a really nice grip on practically all surfaces.
 An All-Terrain Outsole featuring numerous lugs with varying densities enhances the traction on graveled, dirt, or loose trail.

-The midsole is primarily composed of Adidas’ most famous midsole in the Boost.
+Same as this shoe's original version, the Energy Boost 2, its midsole is primarily composed of Adidas’ most famous midsole in the Boost.
 It is a midsole composed of energy capsules that lock together to cushion every landing, while it bounces back the impact of the landing for a really responsive feel.
 The most unique feature of the Boost is it stays soft and responsive regardless of weather conditions.
 This runs the entire length of the shoe for consistent cushioning and really dynamic return.
 A torsion plate for stability extends just above the midfoot to the forefoot.
 This feature also helps in making transitions smoother and more efficient as the heel and forefoot can move independently.

-The upper mesh is really tight, almost like a spandex.
+The upper mesh is really tight, almost like spandex.
 It gives the upper a fit like a true second skin and adapts extremely well to the natural movement of runners.
 A molded TPU heel counter gives structure and cradles the heel really well.